-A feasibility study is a report that documents the processes undertaken by the residents of a region to determine whether their landscape has the distinctive resources associated with a nationally important story and local capacity necessary for designation as a National Heritage
+A feasibility study is a report that documents the processes undertaken by the residents of a region to determine whether their landscape has the distinctive resources and local capacity necessary for designation as a National Heritage Area.
+It examines whether authorization as a NHA is an appropriate strategy for achieving a region's resource conservation and economic development goals.

-Area.
-It examines whether authorization as a NHA is an appropriate strategy for achieving a region's resource conservation, education, recreation, and economic development goals.
-The feasibility study process explores a number of important factors that inform whether national designation is the best way to achieve a region's conservation, education, recreation, and economic development goals; it also provides Congress with information regarding the appropriateness of designating the landscape as an NHA.
+The feasibility study process explores a number of important factors that inform whether national designation is the best way to achieve a region's conservation, preservation and economic development goals; it also provides Congress with information regarding the appropriateness of designating the landscape as an NHA.